 Operational SMS/text messaging and calls

-If you supply us with your telephone contact details, we may use them to call or send you operational text messages.
+If you supply us with your telephone contact details, we may use them to call or send you text messages.

 Promotional and marketing SMS/text messaging and calls